Jack-Xie6/Non_Binary_LDPC_Satellite/README.md

 ## Project Description

+This project is guided by the link (https://github.com/mathworks/MATLAB-Simulink-Challenge-Project-Hub/tree/main/projects/Improve%20the%20Accuracy%20of%20Satellite%20Navigation%20Systems)
+Since difficulties, So at this point, I only achieved the coding part by using [Communications Toolbox™](https://www.mathworks.com/help/comm/)
-Use [Communications Toolbox™](https://www.mathworks.com/help/comm/) to implement the non-binary LDPC encoder and decoder functions and benchmark the bit error rate (BER) performance in Additive White Gaussian Noise (AWGN) channel.
+To implement the non-binary LDPC encoder functions and benchmark the bit error rate (BER) performance in Additive White Gaussian Noise (AWGN) channel.
 Implement an LDPC decoder to process the soft Log Likelihood Ratios (LLR) values at the receiver using iterative algorithms.
 The basic navigation frame used in Beidou is as shown in the figure below.